pwevey/GIT_BC_Lua_Functions/README.md

     eg. create a folder called, "BC_Lua_Functions"

+3. Place the Lua files from this Github repository in the newly created local folder

+eg. place in C:\BobCAD-CAM Data\BobCAD-CAM V36\Posts\Lathe\BC_Lua_Functions

-3. Add the following Post Question to your Post Processor and use the name of the folder you just created
+4. Add the following Post Question to your Post Processor and use the name of the folder you just created

     732\.
 Lua sub folder?
 "BC_Lua_Functions"

-4. You can now use the lua functions through out the Post Processor.
+5. You can now use the lua functions through out the Post Processor.

 Two main ways: